 Now we’ve identified a place we can contact for a potential relationship.
 One of several, based on this one search term alone.
 In a case like this, I would recommend sending a brief introduction email, followed by a phone call.
 It’s worth going the extra mile with a phone call.
 It sets you apart, and lays the groundwork for a mutually beneficial relationship in the future.
 Not to mention the next time you have excess inventory, you can have a list of past collaborators.

 Hey… what about our link?

 After looking through this site, I see a few possibilities.
 One is the Resources For Owners page, which lists out several categories of places to buy stuff.
-I prefer not to use Pagerank as a true value measure of a webpage, however, this page happens to be a PR4.
-Furthermore, it’s a legitimate, helpful resource page for a site visitor, which can result in actual click thru traffic.
+Most importantly, this is a legitimate, helpful resource page for a site visitor, which can result in actual click thru traffic.

 Secondly, when I click through to their Facebook page, I see over 6,000 fans and recent activity.
 Perhaps something can be worked out here as well.